 I don't mind at all if you want to make use of my comments

-about the rewind job you did on the Fralins.
+about the rewind job you did on the pickups.
 I feel its only

 fair to tell you that mine is not a name, that anybody but